turnip uses benefits side effects

 Turnips can be included in your diet in a variety of ways.
 Here are some popular methods of preparation:

-• Raw: For those who enjoy a crunchy texture, grating or slicing raw turnips into your salads or coleslaw can be a refreshing option.
+• Raw: Grating or slicing raw turnips into your salads or coleslaw can add a refreshing crunch.

-• Roasted: Roasting turnips with olive oil and herbs brings out their natural sweetness, making them a delightful side dish.
+• Roasted: Roasting turnips with olive oil and herbs can bring out their natural sweetness, making them a delightful side dish.

 • Soups and Stews: Adding diced turnips to soups and stews not only enhances the flavour but also increases the nutritional value of your meal.

-• Pickled: Quick-pickled turnips can serve as a tangy side dish or condiment, adding a dash of taste to your meals.
+• Pickled: Quick-pickled turnips can serve as a tangy side dish or condiment.

 Quick Recipe: Shalgam ki Sabzi (Turnip Curry)